Tricky3/Shopify-Checkout-Customizer/README.md

 <li>Copy the "assets" folder to your Shopify theme. checkout.scss.liquid will reset the native scss file Shopify delivers.
 This action will ONLY affect your checkout page</li>
 <li> Copy the new fieldset contained on the config/settings.html and paste it on your own settings.html file.
 This action will substitute the default "Checkout" panel with the "Checkout unleashed" one.
 </ol>

+<h2>Extension Combatibility</h2>
+Made to seamlessly integrate with <a href="https://github.com/rickydazla/Tricky3eme">Tricky3eme</a> , but it can also work as a stand-alone extension on any Shopify theme.